(August 31, 2014)

-Sunday School Bible Study: 10AM Brother Turner taught from EG Cook's book "Let's Study Revelation."
-Lesson 19. audio
+Sunday School Bible Study: 10AM Brother Turner taught from Roy Mason's book "The Church that Jesus Built."
+Lesson #9. audio

-Worship Service: 11AM "He Gave Gifts to Men" by Pastor. audio
+Worship Service: 11AM "Them that do not Believe." by Pastor. audio

 Memorial Service for Elder Glen L. Tweet 5-30-2013 AUDIO

 I wish I had one more chance to tell Mom I loved her.
 Pastor.

 Memorial service Saturday, 12-15-12 for Sister Leona Killion.
 AUDIO

 In Memory of Elder Cresencio Baldemor.
 AUDIO